jonnor/ESC-CNN-microcontroller/report/report.md

 The same authors also compiled the Urbansound dataset[@UrbanSound8k, ch 3], based on selecting and manually labeling content from the Freesound[@Freesound] repository.
-10 different classes from the Urbansound taxonomy were selected and 1302 different recordings were annotated, for a total of 18.5 of labeled audio.
+10 different classes from the Urbansound taxonomy were selected and 1302 different recordings were annotated, for a total of 18.5 hours of labeled audio.
 A curated subset with 8732 audio clips of maximum 4 seconds is known as *Urbansound8k*.

 YorNoise[@medhat2017masked] is a collection of vechicle noise.